vhynot/Recipes-Story/README.md

 ## Overview

-Recipes Story allows user to store in local storage, edit and delete particular recipes.
+Recipes Story allows user to store particular recipes in local storage with additional options of editing and deleting them.

 ### Technology/tools